 Legal Research and Writing I is a foundation skills course offered in the first semester of the first year.
-It introduces students to judgments, ordinances and specific genres such as case notes and legal memoranda, and is a practice-focused skills course.
-The lectures and tutorials work in tandem to help students develop the following inter-related skills which are essential for the study of other law subjects (and beyond):
+It introduces students to judgments, ordinances, and specific genres such as case notes and legal memoranda.
+As a practice-focused skills course, the lectures and tutorials work in tandem to help students develop the following inter-related skills, which are essential for the study of other law subjects and for future legal work:

-Legal analysis: the students will learn to closely read and analyse common law judgements; to use and interpret legislation; and to identify legal issues from fact-patterns.
+- Legal analysis – to closely read and analyze common law judgements, to use and interpret legislation, and to identify legal issues from fact patterns.

-Research: how to identify and locate appropriate cases and legislation, as well as secondary sources.
+- Research – to identify and locate appropriate cases, legislation, and secondary sources.

-Legal writing: the students will learn to write succinctly and effectively, and construct logical and persuasive arguments.
+- Legal writing – to write succinctly and effectively, and to construct logical and persuasive arguments.